SAP-samples/teched2025-AI163/exercises/ex4/Exercise 4: Create a Joule Agent.md

 **Instructions:**

-**💡 Tip:** Specifies the agent's core goal, rules, and constraints.
+**💡 Tip:** Instructions specifies the agent's core goal, rules, and constraints.
 This is the most critical part, as it dictates what the agent should accomplish.
 It directs the agent's behavior by providing guardrails and setting its primary objective.

 ```
 1. Create Shipment: Use the tool 'Create Shipment' to create a new shipment.
 Trigger the tool Create Shipment assigned to the agent and display the message from the tool and stop.